qrtl/sst-custom/sale_view_adj_sst/readme/DESCRIPTION.rst

 This module does the following:
-Added Filter on Account Item Searchview
+Added Filter on Sales Management Searchview
-- "Timesheet" - records that are created through timesheet interface.
-- "Non-timesheet" - records that came from elsewhere - customer invoices, vendor bills, and expenses.
-- "Date" - to provide a quick access to date filter options.
+- "Order Line" - search that contains search word from order line.